architecture-first/boa-showcase/docs/programming/Concepts.md

 The idea for building applications is focused on capturing business logic in the problem domain.
 In the ideal scenario, the application is modeled after a technique called the [Architecture-First](https://tonymarius.substack.com/p/architecture-first-strategy?utm_source=url) strategy.
-In this case, the requirements are defined and there are Actors and Use Cases identified.
+In this case, the requirements are defined and the Actors and Use Cases are identified.

 The Use Cases should be business-focused instead of application-focused.
-This work will lead to reusable Actors that span applications.
+This approach will lead to reusable Actors that span applications.
-The effort can help make the effort to split up a monolithic application into microservices worth it.
+The effort can help to split up a monolithic application into microservices successfully.
-If a microservice is only used by one application it is a lot of effort for minimal gain.
+Because, if a microservice is only used by one application it is a lot of effort for minimal gain.

 Since users generally span multiple applications to get their work done, an Actor modeled after the same role will naturally span applications.

 ![](images/Concepts/boa-general-documentation-Concepts-No-App.drawio.png)

-In this diagram the same Merchant is serving both the Storefont for shoppers and the Vendor Portal for vendors.
+In the diagram above, the same Merchant is serving both the Storefont for shoppers and the Vendor Portal for vendors.

 ## Business Metaphor

 ![](images/Concepts/boa-general-documentation-Concepts-Business-Metaphor.drawio.png)

 The goal is to hide details inside simple concept objects that mirror the real world.
-For instance, the Storefront, Bulletin board, etc. are defined in Redis.
+For instance, in the showcase application, the Storefront, Bulletin board, etc. are defined in Redis.
-Regardless, the developer is hidden from these details so the logic remains simple and business-focused.
+The Actor developer is hidden from the technical details so the logic remains simple and business-focused.

-This is the same case for the database.
+This approach works with the database as well.

 ```java
     @TaskTracking(task = "merchant/ShowProducts", defaultParentTask = "customer/ViewProducts")